07 Dec Obstetrical, Medical & Surgical Complications of Pregnancy

 These are conditions in which there is a problem associated with the placenta.
 These can lead to preterm labor/birth resulting in birth defects and low birth weight1.
 In placental abruption, the placenta detaches from the uterus while in accreta the placenta is attached too deeply in the uterus walls and finally in previa the placenta is attached at a low point of the uterus walls1&4.
 This results in the partial or complete coverage of the cervix.

-Possible complications to both mother and child during surgical delivery (cesarean)
+Possible complications during Pregnancy to both mother and child during surgical delivery (cesarean)

 - Infection: There is a risk of infection at both the incision wound and the lining of the uterus (endometritis)6.